lifenoodles/nasearch/README.md

  + page_result_count: number of results returned for this page
  + page: page number of results returned
  + page_count: total number of pages in this result set
- + results: a list of shownote objects
+ + notes: a list of shownote objects
    + show_number: the number of the show this note was posted for
    + topic_name: the string name of the topic this note belongs to
    + title: the title of the note
    + urls: a list of urls included with the note
    + text: the full body of text of the note (warning, there will be unescaped html in these notes, so as to preserve formatting or links)
+   + id: the numeric id of this note (can be used to request again)

 Example Searches:

  + /api/search?string=example&page=22&limit=5
  + /api/search?topics=2200+2201
- + /api/search?string=mac&cheese&callback=foo (JSONP example)
+ + /api/search?string=mac+and+cheese&callback=foo (JSONP example)

-#### /api/shows
+#### /api/show

 Fetch all shownotes for the given show number
 Parameters:

  + number: show number
+ + limit: limit the response to the first `n` results.
+Default is 50 which for now is also a hard cap.
+ + page: specify page of results you require, default is 1.

- Response is a list of shownote objects, with fields as listed above for the search call.
+ Response is as described for the /api/search call.

+ #### /api/note

+ Retrieve details of a specific note by id
+ Parameters:

+ + id: the numeric id of the shownote requested

+Response fields:
+ + show_number: the number of the show this note was posted for
+ + topic_name: the string name of the topic this note belongs to
+ + title: the title of the note
+ + urls: a list of urls included with the note
+ + text: the full body of text of the note (warning, there will be unescaped html in these notes, so as to preserve formatting or links)
+ + id: the numeric id of this note (can be used to request again)

 Set up for development
 ----------------------